wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

 # Configure Post-Quantum TLS

 To overcome the quantum threat on traditional cryptographic techniques, WSO2 Identity Server integrates post-quantum cryptography with the current traditional methods.
 Specifically, it adopts the [X25519+Kyber](https://datatracker.ietf.org/doc/draft-tls-westerbaan-xyber768d00/) key agreement algorithm for inbound TLS communications, ensuring robust protection against quantum threats.
-To configure TLS with post-quantum security, Identity Server has to default to OpenSSL 3.x as the JSSE provider, alongside the [liboqs](https://openquantumsafe.org/liboqs/) library to support post-quantum algorithms.
+To configure TLS with post-quantum security, WSO2 Identity Server should be configured to utilize OpenSSL 3.x as the JSSE provider, along with [liboqs](https://openquantumsafe.org/liboqs/) library to support post-quantum algorithms.

 Post-quantum TLS is **disabled** by default on WSO2 Identity Server.

 !!! note
+    Characteristics of post-quantum TLS  in WSO2 Identity server are as follows:
-    - Post-quantum TLS only works with TLS 1.3
+        - Post-quantum TLS only works with TLS 1.3.
-    - Post-quantum secure TLS in Identity Server is currently only supported on Linux and MacOS operating systems.
+        - Currently, post-quantum secure TLS in WSO2 Identity Server is only supported on Linux and MacOS operating systems.

 !!! error "important"
     The artifacts necessary for enabling post quantum secure TLS are not available in Identity Server 7.0.0 by default.
 If post quantum TLS is required, the artifacts should be manually applied as follows.